mediasmart/site-product/product/index.md

 permalink   : /product/
 ---

-Mediasmart is a demand side platform born for mobile that tracks post-click events both in the web and the in-app environment and that programmatically buys media in real time using a) predictive targeting to maximize campaign engagement and b) sophisticated campaign segmentation to reach specific audiences.
-All of mediasmart´s power is available through an intuitive web app and an extensive API.
+mediasmart is the first demand side platform designed for mobile that enables advertisers to easily run campaigns driven by incremental metrics.

 {% include page-product.html %}